wmik/chat/readme.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
+[Tailwind CSS](https://tailwindcss.com/)  is already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

 ---